Mistral AI: Funding

 In June 2023, the start-up carried out a first fundraising of €105 million ($117 million) with investors including the American fund Lightspeed Venture Partners, Eric Schmidt, Xavier Niel and JCDecaux.
-The valuation is then estimated by the Financial Times at €240 million ($267 million).
+The valuation was then estimated by the Financial Times at €240 million ($267 million).

 On 10 December 2023, Mistral AI announced that it had raised €385 million ($428 million) as part of its second fundraising.
 This round of financing involves the Californian fund Andreessen Horowitz, BNP Paribas and the software publisher Salesforce.
+It was valued at over €2 billion.

-By December 2023, it was valued at over $2 billion.
+On 26 February 2024, Microsoft announced an investment of $16 million in Mistral AI.

 On 16 April 2024, reporting revealed that Mistral was in talks to raise €500 million, a deal that would more than double its current valuation to at least €5 billion.

 In June 2024, Mistral AI secured a €600 million ($645 million) funding round, increasing its valuation to €5.8 billion ($6.2 billion).
 Based on valuation, as of June 2024, the company was ranked fourth globally in the AI industry, and first outside the San Francisco Bay Area.